johnbedeir/todo-list-app/README.md

 <img src=cover.png width=200>
 </div>

-This is a simple Python Flask application that performs CRUD operations on a MySQL database, the project contains scripts and Kubernetes manifests for deploying the Python application with Mysql Database on an AWS EKS cluster and RDS with an accompanying ECR repositories.
-The deployment includes setting up monitoring with Prometheus and Grafana, and a CI/CD pipeline.
+This is a simple Python Flask application that performs CRUD operations on a MySQL database, the project contains Docker and Docker Compose files for running the Python application with Mysql Database Locally.

 ## Prerequisites